-The proposed bill would update the current statutes governing the Department of Child Safety (DCS) by introducing new requirements for the appointment of representative payees for children in its care.
-Specifically, DCS would be required to
+The proposed bill would update current statutes related to the Department of Child Safety (DCS) by requiring DCS to

-apply to serve as the representative payee and
+apply to serve as the representative payee for a child in its care and to

-consult with the parties involved to explore alternatives.
-Additionally, DCS must
+consult with the parties involved in the case to explore alternatives for representation.
+Additionally, DCS would be mandated to

-document and file with the court its efforts to identify a suitable payee outside of DCS within 30 days of federal approval and at each subsequent hearing.
+document and file with the court its efforts to identify an appropriate representative payee outside DCS within 30 days of federal approval and at each subsequent hearing.
 The bill also allows DCS to

 cease search efforts for a child's permanent placement after a permanency hearing under certain conditions and clarifies that determinations of child abuse or neglect will be based on a